Get-authlib-injector.md

 Overview

-This document aims to provide an unofficial technical specification for implementing a Yggdrasil server.
+This document provides a non-official technical specification for implementing a Yggdrasil authentication server.

 Character Encoding

-Unless otherwise specified, both requests and responses are in JSON format (if there is a body), and the Content-Type is application/json; charset=utf-8.
+Unless otherwise stated, requests and responses use JSON (when a body exists), and Content-Type should be application/json; charset=utf-8.

 {